awisus/Refugee-Aid/README.md

 By clicking a mark on the map they get further information, most importantly anout required needs.

 ## Usage
 These files make up an Android Studio project.
-So just download and open or check out from VCS in your IDE.
+Simply download and open in your IDE or check out from Version Control.

 ## License
 This software is published under the GNU General Public License.